faster-cpython/ideas/3.12/interpreter_definition.md

 Generating the interpreter
 ==========================

-The generated C code for a single instruction includes a pre-amble and dispatch at the end which can be easily inserted.
+The generated C code for a single instruction includes a preamble and dispatch at the end which can be easily inserted.
 What is more complex is ensuring the correct stack effects and not generating excess pops and pushes.